Eccentric Signatures of Stellar-Mass Binary Black Holes with Circumbinary Disks in LISA: Method

 \section{Method}

 The gas-driven evolution of BBHs is encapsulated by incremental changes in semi-major axis, $\dot{a}_\mathrm{gas}$, and eccentricity, $\dot{e}_\mathrm{gas}$.
 Rates of change are derived in \citet{Siwek:CBDs:2023} for systems with different initial mass ratios, $q_i$, and initial eccentricities, $e_i$.
 The evolution rates are scaled by the initial separation, $a_i$, and initial total mass of the binary, $M_i$.
-Binaries are evolved using a grid of hydrodynamical simulations, created using the Navier Stokes version of moving-mesh code Arepo \citep{Arepo-1, Arepo-2}.
+We use the orbital evolution prescriptions published in \citet{Siwek:CBDs:2023}, computed using a grid of hydrodynamical simulations created using the Navier Stokes version of moving-mesh code Arepo \citep{Arepo-1, Arepo-2}.
 The disk viscosity, $v = \alpha(h/r)^2r^2\sqrt{GM/r^3}$, is parameterized by a constant $\alpha=0.1$ \citep{ShakuraSunyaev1973}, and the disk aspect ratio is fixed at $h/r=0.1$.
 The results of these simulations are in good agreement with the results of simulations using other codes that employ similar methods, e.g., \citet{Munoz:2019:CBDs, DOrazioDuffel2021, Zrake:2021:CBDs}.

 The evolution rates calculated in \citet{Siwek:CBDs:2023} are valid for generic binary-plus-disk systems.
-Their scaling to physical quantities depends on the ratio of accretion efficiency in Eddington units, $f_e$, to the radiative efficiency parameter $\epsilon$.
+Their scaling to physical quantities, e.g., the absolute accretion rate and electromagnetic luminosity, depends on the ratio of accretion efficiency in Eddington units, $f_e$, to the radiative efficiency parameter $\epsilon$.
 The latter may take a value between $0$ and $1$, and represents the fraction of the rest mass energy of the object lost as radiation during the accretion process.
 The gravitational potential energy of a particle in the disk can be lost due to friction-induced gas heating.
 For single BHs, $\epsilon$ ranges between about $0.06$ for Schwarzchild BHs and $0.32$ for maximally-spinning BHs \citep{LaorNetzer1989}.
 Interactions of BHs with each other and with their circumbinary disk, as well as poorly-constrained mechanisms of radiative feedback, make $\epsilon$ uncertain for BBH evolution.
 We use a conservative estimate of $\epsilon=0.1$.
 We note that $f_e/\epsilon=0.1$ (when $f_e=0.01, \epsilon=0.1$) could equally be achieved with, for example, $f_e=0.1, \epsilon=1$.

 Each simulated grid of BBHs comprises 90 systems with ten initial mass ratios uniformly distributed in the range $0.1 \leq q_i \leq 1.0$ and nine initial eccentricities uniformly distributed in the range $0.0 \leq e_i \leq 0.8$, matching the grid of parameters covered in \citet{Siwek:CBDs:2023}.
 We evolve these binaries over a grid of ten $f_e$ values in the range $0.01 \leq f_e \leq 0.1$.
 Our main results are shown for binaries of initial primary mass $m_{1,i}=30$~M$_\odot$.
 Our lowest initial secondary mass is therefore $3$~M$_\odot$, a rather low BH mass that can arise through CE evolution \citep{Zevin:2020:190814} if the instability growth timescale in supernovae is assumed to be $\sim200$~ms \citep[the ``Delayed" prescription of][]{Fryer12}.
 We also run otherwise-identical simulations with initial total mass $M_i=60$~M$_\odot$.